TonyZhangND/GoOvid/chatroom/README.md

 - Each server dials for connections on the range 3000 - 3000 + gridSize
   - Each server dials to servers whose physIDs is less than its own physID

+### How connections are established

+a connHandler registers its conn in the connTracker when it receives a ping identifying the other party on the line

 ## Requirements

 - Server can be compiled with the latest version of Go